joelruggieri/users/README.md

 # Spring Boot App Example

 ### Requirements
-* Gradle 6.8 or better
+* Gradle 6.8 or greater
-* Java 13 or better
+* Java 13 or greater
 * Mysql 8.0 or greater

 ### Before building and starting app